offen/analyticstxt/draft-offen-analyticstxt.md

 ## Incorrect or stale information

-If information given in an "analytics.txt" file is incorrect or not kept up to date, this can result in usage of services under wrong assumptions in the realm of privacy, thus exposing users to possibly unwanted data collection and handling.
-Not having an "analytics.txt" file may be preferable to having stale information in this file.
-Implementors must use the "Author" field (see {{author-field}}) to allow inquiries about the correctness of the given information.
+If information given in an "analytics.txt" file is incorrect or not kept up to date, this can result in usage of services under wrong assumptions, thus exposing users to possibly unwanted data collection and handling.
+Not having an "analytics.txt" file may be preferable to having incorrect or stale information in this file.
+Implementors MUST use the "Author" field (see {{author-field}}) to allow inquiries about the correctness of the given information.

 ## Spam